theo543/msg-check/README.md

 Git does not support multiple hooks of the same type.
 If you already have global or local commit message hooks, you can run msg-check from your hooks.

-**Important:**
+## Dependencies

+Python 3

+`pip install textblob`

+`python -m textblob.download_corpora`

+# Enabling Symlinks on Windows

 Git for Windows may break symlinks.
 This is because admin access is required to create symlinks.
 Git may delete symlinks when running some commands and won't be able to recreate them.
 To allow any user to create symlinks, turn on Developer Mode in the Settings app.
 You may also need to run the following commands to inform Git that symlinks are now enabled and/or restart your computer:
 ```
 git config --local core.symlinks true
 git config --global core.symlinks true